 What is Arbitration?

-Some State Lemon Laws provide that manufacturers may set up arbitration programs.
+Some State laws provide that manufacturers may set up arbitration programs.
 These programs receive consumers' complaints and are supposed to attempt to resolve the legitimate ones prior to a lawsuit being filed with a Court of Law.

 Should I Go Through Arbitration Before Hiring An Attorney?